- Its striped fur camouflage helps the Siberian tiger blend into its surroundings while seeking prey.

 |– Opportunistic predators |

-What Are Key Differences Between a Siberian Tiger and a Grizzly Bear?
+What Are the Key Differences Between a Siberian Tiger and a Grizzly Bear?

 The greatest differences between a Siberian tiger and a grizzly bear are based on their morphology and hunting methods.
 Siberian tigers are quadrupedal felines with long bodies and long tails which prefer to stalk and ambush their prey.
 Grizzly bears are semi-quadrupedal creatures with thick skin that sometimes stand on their hind legs and engage in opportunistic predation along with scavenging.